avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _Mutreja & Dougan 2020: https://pubmed.ncbi.nlm.nih.gov/31345641/

 .. figure:: 7PET_Lifecycle.png
-  :width: 750
+  :width: 950

   Figure 2.
 Life cycle of the current pandemic lineage (7PET lineage) of *V. cholerae*.
-On ingestion of *V. cholerae* of the current pandemic lineage (7PET lineage) in contaminated food or water, the *V. cholerae* 7PET bacteria colonise the small intestine, multiply, secrete cholera toxin, and are then shed back into the environment by the host in diarrhoea.
-The *V. cholerae* 7PET bacteria shed in the stool are in a transient hyperinfectious state that serves to amplify the outbreak by promoting transmission to further human hosts.
-Image source: A. Coghlan, inspired by Figure 2 in `Nelson et al 2009`_.
+On ingestion of *V. cholerae* of the current pandemic lineage (7PET lineage) in contaminated food or water (1), the *V. cholerae* 7PET bacteria colonise the small intestine (2), multiply, secrete cholera toxin, and are then shed back into the environment by the host in diarrhoea (3).
+The *V. cholerae* 7PET bacteria shed in the stool are in a transient hyperinfectious state that serves to amplify the outbreak by promoting transmission to further human hosts (4).
+Some scientists have hypothesised that 7PET bacteria can persist for years in aquatic environments, forming biofilms on biological surfaces and using chitin as a carbon and nitrogen source (5); however, long-term persistance of 7PET in the environment is a controversial scientific question and is still under active debate.
+Image source: A. Coghlan, adapted from Figure 2 in `Nelson et al 2009`_.

 .. _Nelson et al 2009: https://pubmed.ncbi.nlm.nih.gov/19756008/